What is Panretin?

 What happens if I miss a dose?

-Apply the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Apply the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not apply two doses at one time.

 What happens if I overdose?

-An overdose of alitretinoin topical is not expected to be dangerous.
-Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medicine.

-What should I avoid while using Panretin (alitretinoin topical)?
+What should I avoid while using Panretin?

-Panretin (alitretinoin topical) side effects
+Panretin side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medicine and call your doctor at once if you have:
+Panretin may cause serious side effects.
+Call your doctor at once if you have:

-severe redness or swelling of treated skin areas;
+severe redness or swelling.

-peeling or scaly skin;
+skin peeling or flaking;

-scabbing or crusting; or
+scabs or crusting; or

-blistering or oozing of treated skin.
+pain or burning of treated skin.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Panretin (alitretinoin topical)?
+What other drugs will affect Panretin?

-It is not likely that other drugs you take orally or inject will have an effect on topically applied alitretinoin.
-But many drugs can interact with each other.
-Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Medicine used on the skin is not likely to be affected by other drugs you use, but many drugs can interact.
+Tell your doctor about all your current medicines, including prescription and over-the-counter medicines, vitamins, and herbal products.

-More Panretin resources
+More about Panretin (alitretinoin topical)

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 3.01.
-Revision Date: 2013-09-25, 11:39:03 AM.
+Copyright 1996-2022 Cerner Multum, Inc. Version: 4.01.